matveynator/netchan/README.md

 }
 ```

-This example requires the `crypto/tls` and
-`github.com/matveynator/netchan/v2` imports.
-If `MinVersion` is unset, NetChan
-selects TLS 1.3.
+If `MinVersion` is unset, NetChan selects TLS 1.3.

 ## Binary encoding